nf-core/mag/README.md

 ## Documentation

 The nf-core/mag pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/mag/usage) and [output](https://nf-co.re/mag/output).
+Detailed information about how to specify the input can be found under [input specifications](https://nf-co.re/mag/usage#input_specifications).

 ## Credits